kaimorquecho/eds220_biodiversity_phoenix_az/README.md

 <div style="text-align: center;">
   <img src="https://arizona-content.usedirect.com/storage1/gallery/3A31D7D859F14752BB8D987B1300EDBB/medium.jpg"
        alt="roadrunner"
-       width="300">
+       width="400">
   <p style="font-size: 0.9em; color: gray;">
     Roadrunner in Arizona.
 Source: Arizona Game & Fish Department.
   </p>
 </div>

 ### Learning Highlights
-- Query BII rasters directly from Python via the Microsoft Planetary Computer STAC API and clip them to Phoenix boundaries
+- Access BII rasters from the Microsoft Planetary Computer STAC catalog directly from Python via the Microsoft Planetary Computer STAC API and clip them to Phoenix boundaries
-- Identify and visualize areas of high biodiversity intactness in Phoenix from 2017 to 2020
+- Identify and visualize areas of high biodiversity intactness in Phoenix from 2017 to 2020 with contextual basemaps
-- Calculate and visualize areas of loss of high-quality habitat over time
+- Calculate and visualize areas of loss of high-quality habitat over time via raster masks and pixel counts

 ### Takeaways
 The BII analysis reveals pronounced spatial disparities in ecological condition across Phoenix:

 - Lower BII values are concentrated in highly urbanized and developed areas, indicating reduced biodiversity intactness in regions experiencing greater human pressure.
 - Areas with higher BII values tend to occur in less developed or peripheral zones, where habitat quality has been comparatively better preserved.

-Together, these findings highlight the uneven distribution of biodiversity impacts within urban environments and underscore the value of spatially explicit indicators for informing conservation and restoration priorities.
+Together, these findings highlight the uneven distribution of biodiversity impacts within urban environments.
+Maricopa County experienced the largest increase in developed land compared to all U.S counties between 2001-2021.
+The results of this analysis provide further evidence of the negative effects of urban expansion on habitat conservation.

 ### Data